 Fire Extinguisher Types

-With four basic types of fire extinguishers -- dry chemical, water, carbon dioxide and halon -- each extinguisher works for specific fires based on its classification label.
+There are four basic types of fire extinguishers -- dry chemical, water, carbon dioxide and halon -- and each extinguisher works for specific fires based on its classification label.
 The classification label defines the fire types it is meant to douse.
 Classification labels include "A" for wood, paper and ordinary flammables, "B" for liquid flammables, such as greases, gasoline and oils, "C" for electrical fires, "D" for flammable metals, and "K" for commercial restaurants and cooking fires.
 Some extinguishers may have multiple label ratings.

 The bodies of most fire extinguishers consist of steel, a recyclable material.
 If the extinguisher is empty, squeeze the trigger to ensure that the unit holds no pressure and remove the plastic top and trigger.
 Take the canister to any recycling facility that processes steel.
 If the extinguisher is full or partly full, your local fire company can safely discharge it for you.
 After removing the top, take it to a recycling center.
 Some fire companies even recycle the extinguisher for you.

 Check with your local waste management facility to verify that it accepts discharged fire extinguishers with household trash.
-If the unit still shows pressure on its gauge, take it outside and gently squeeze the trigger.
+If it still shows pressure on its gauge, take it outside and gently squeeze the trigger.
 Let it sit for a day or two to thoroughly discharge before wrapping it inside a trash bag for disposal with household trash.
 Water and carbon dioxide extinguishers generally pose no environmental threats during disposal.
 Some municipalities also allow dry chemical and halon extinguisher disposal with household trash, but only if they are completely empty.
 Others may consider these types of extinguishers hazardous whether they are full or not.
 If so, you will have to take them to a local hazardous waste center for disposal.

 A Word of Warning

 Be particularly careful when handling and disposing of older fire extinguishers.
 Extinguishers made prior to 1960 are often valued by collectors, but can be very dangerous.
 These extinguishers may contain carbon tetrachloride.
 Carbon tetrachloride works extremely well as a fire extinguisher, but is a known carcinogen.
 Exposure can be fatal if enough of the chemical is inhaled or absorbed through the skin.
 When heated, carbon tetrachloride produces phosgene -- more commonly known as nerve gas.
+Yikes!
 Use extreme caution when handling older fire extinguishers and contact your local fire department for guidance on how to transport and dispose of them safely.